 Apply online at the link above starting September 1, 2020.
 You will write a short essay about your interest in going to Florence and what it will bring to your academics and personal experience.
 You will also submit the name and contact information for two references.
 More details are given in the application.

-Students earn 10 credits during the Florence Summer Program.
+In past iterations of the program, students have earned 10 credits during the Florence Summer Program.
 All courses must be taken for a grade and the grade will show on the transcript.
 Registration is handled during the preparation meetings.

 Collaborative in nature, the studios use drawing and design as a medium for exploration and visual experimentation, as you study the nuanced layers of Florentine history within the dynamic context of contemporary life.
 Work in studios extends into the streets of Florence and surrounding cities, allowing you to engage the full cultural landscape of contemporary Europe.
 The small size of the program allows you to work closely with professors in developing a body of work that is highly personalized, culminating in well-developed final projects.